microsoft/pxt-arcade/docs/skillmap/peachtree/peach1.md

 ## Introduction @showdialog

-Let's make a racer game!
+Let's make a running game!

 In this tutorial, you'll add a peach racer to your game and get it started down a track.